microsoft/PowerToys/doc/devdocs/modules/FileExplorer/monaco/readme.md

 [`monaco_languages.json`](/src/modules/previewpane/MonacoPreviewHandler/monaco_languages.json) contains all extensions and Id's for the languages supported by Monaco.
 The [`FileHandler`](/src/modules/previewpane/MonacoPreviewHandler/FileHandler.cs) class and the installer are using this file to register preview handlers for defined extensions.

 After updating Monaco Editor and/or adding a new language you should update the [`monaco_languages.json`](/src/modules/previewpane/MonacoPreviewHandler/monaco_languages.json) file.
-After you updated monaco editor or adding a new language you should update the [`monaco_languages.json`](/src/modules/previewpane/MonacoPreviewHandler/monaco_languages.json) file.

-You have to run the file on a local webserver, as browsers will block certain needed features when running the file locally.
-This can for example be achieved by using the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension for Visual Studio Code: Open the file in Visual Studio Code and click on the "Go Live" button in the bottom right corner.
+1. Run the file on a local webserver (as webbrowsers will block certain needed features when running the file locally.)
+  *  This can for example be achieved by using the [Preview Server](https://marketplace.visualstudio.com/items?itemName=yuichinukiyama.vscode-preview-server) extension for Visual Studio Code: Open the file in Visual Studio Code right click in the code editor and select `vscode-preview-server: Launch on browser`.
+The file will then be opened in a browser.

-1. Build monaco in debug mode.
-2. Open [generateLanguagesJson.html](/src/modules/previewpane/MonacoPreviewHandler/generateLanguagesJson.html) in a browser over the webserver.
+2. The browser will download the new `monaco_languages.json` file
-3. Replace the old JSON file.
+3. Replace the old file with the newly downloaded one in the source code folder.